Dohasing/voxel/README.md

 </p>

 > [!NOTE]
 > Credentials are stored locally and never leave your machine.
-They are encrypted using Electron's safeStorage (OS-level credential storage) and optionally with an additional AES-256-GCM layer derived from your PIN.
+They are encrypted using Electron's safeStorage (OS-level credential storage) and optionally with an additional AES-256-GCM layer derived from your PIN - [View Storage Code](https://github.com/6E6B/voxel/blob/main/src/main/modules/system/StorageService.ts)

 ## Features